Analysis | Kevin McCarthy has no idea what to do

 McCarthy did at least tell NBC that he agreed with McConnell that Jan.
 6 was a “violent insurrection.”
 That’s something other Republicans have fought against — including most notably Sen. Ted Cruz (R-Tex.), who has rather rapidly shifted from calling it a “terrorist attack” 35 days ago to now saying it wasn’t even an insurrection.

-But apart from that, McCarthy has laser-focused on not getting nailed down on virtually any of this stuff.
+But apart from that, McCarthy is laser-focused on not getting nailed down on virtually any of this stuff.
 He recognizes, rightly, that doing so is a recipe for disaster, either way.

 The conservative House Freedom Caucus distrusts the establishment-oriented California Republican, even thwarting his last bid to become speaker.
 He has also got to deal with the members of his party who are rightly upset about what transpired Jan.
 6 and perhaps might even worry about what it means for democracy — even if they might not broadcast it as publicly.

 So he deputized a top House Republican to negotiate a bipartisan 9/11-style commission and then, after a deal was reached, pulled the rug out from underneath it.
 He suggested a censure of Trump and said Trump was responsible for not calling off the mob quickly enough on Jan.
 6, before dropping that argument like a bad habit.
-And now he has dragged his feet on punishing Cheney and Kinzinger, allowing the RNC to do that dirty work last week — and he still won’t say whether it was the right thing to do.
+And now he has dragged his feet on punishing Cheney and Kinzinger, allowing the RNC to do that dirty work last week.
+Plus, he still won’t say whether it was the right thing to do.

 It’s surely a strategy of necessity more than anything.
-McCarthy knows he’s damned if he does and damned if he doesn’t.
+McCarthy knows he’s doomed if he does and doomed if he doesn’t.
 Attempting to lead much of anything in today’s GOP is a fool’s errand, so you might as well be along for the ride and hope you can hold on long enough to grab hold of some power and get some things done.

 But are the grass roots, who RNC Chairwoman Ronna McDaniel said are strongly behind the censures, going to get behind a guy who won’t even endorse that decision?
 At some point, you might want to at least try to guide the conversation — if that’s even possible.